In association with

 They can take this leave between 21 days before the expected birth, or the date their partner intends to become the primary carer, and 21 days after, unless you agree otherwise.
 This leave is in addition to any other parental leave they’re sharing with their partner.

-Employees are allowed to work up to 52 hours for their employer while on paid or unpaid parental leave (for a child born, or coming into the employee's care, on or after 1 July 2018).
-Both employer and employee must agree to this.
+Employees are able to work up to 64 hours for their employer while on paid or unpaid parental leave (for a child born, or coming into the employee’s care).
+Both you and your employee must agree to this.
+Find out more from Employment New Zealand:

 Returning to work